RayDebashree/metaUSAT/README.md

     * Caution: the joint analysis framework on which metaUSAT or metaMANOVA depends does not work well when the overlap between studies is large.

 3. Since metaUSAT uses only summary statistics, it is assumed that all necessary covariate adjustments were performed when the individual trait summary statistics were obtained.
-   * Caution: Harmonize the same effect allele across the two studies/traits so that Z-scores from the two datasets can be jointly analyzed appropriately using metaUSAT.
-This is a fairly standard procedure in meta-analysis or other procedure using summary data from two or more studies/traits.
+   * Caution: Harmonize the same effect allele across the two or more studies/traits so that Z-scores from all the datasets can be jointly analyzed appropriately using metaUSAT.
+This is a fairly standard procedure in meta-analysis or other procedures using summary data from two or more studies/traits.

 4. metaUSAT does not require independence of samples.
 When samples are related (e.g., in family-based GWAS), metaUSAT can use the summary statistics from [EMMAX](https://genome.sph.umich.edu/wiki/EMMAX) (or other univariate mixed model framework or an appropriate family-based association test) to appropriately test for genetic associations.